kaisKa/assessment-test/README.md

 The API endpoints are documented using Springdoc OpenAPI.
 You can access the Swagger UI for interactive API documentation by navigating to `localhost:8080/swagger-ui.html` in your web browser.

+## Unit Tests

+Unit tests are included for both the controller and service layers to ensure the correctness and reliability of the application.
+These tests cover various scenarios and edge cases to validate the behavior of the application components.

 ## Contributing

 Contributions are welcome!
 Feel free to submit pull requests or open issues for any bugs or feature requests.